V1TO-C/IB_MCP/README.md

 *   You are building a **reporting or analytics tool**.
 *   **Development speed and ease of use** are more important than raw performance or access to every single feature.
 *   You **cannot or do not want to run a dedicated TWS/Gateway instance**.

+## Architecture

+The project consists of 4 main components:

+*   **api_gateway:** Runs the Interactive Brokers Client Portal Gateway in a Docker container to enable secure access to the IB REST API.
+*   **ticker_service:** This service is responsible for maintaining the Interactive Brokers session by periodically calling the `/tickle` endpoint to prevent session timeouts, as detailed in the 'Reopen Session' section.
+This service runs in a Docker container.
+*   **routers_generator:** Based on official documentation it automatically creates FastAPI routers and saves them in the routers directory.
+*   **mcp_server:** MCP server built with FastMCP that interacts with API gateway by adding the routers previously generated This service also runs in a Docker container.

+### 📦 Interactive Brokers Client Portal Gateway Docker Container

+This Docker container sets up and runs the **Interactive Brokers (IB) Client Portal Gateway**, which is required for applications to connect via the IB REST API.

+##### 🔧 What This Container Does

+- **Base Image**: Uses `eclipse-temurin:21` (Java 21) for compatibility with the IB Gateway.
+- **Installs Dependencies**: Installs `unzip` for extracting the gateway archive.
+- **Downloads Gateway**: Fetches the latest version of the Client Portal Gateway from the official Interactive Brokers source and unzips it.
+- **Configuration**:
+  - Copies a custom `conf.yaml` into the expected path (`gateway/root/conf.yaml`) to configure the gateway.
+  - Adds a custom `run_gateway.sh` script as the container entrypoint.
+- **Port Exposure**: Exposes port `5055` (default port used by the gateway).
+Override as needed in .env.
+- **Startup Command**: Runs the gateway using the configuration file.

+This setup provides a self-contained, reproducible environment for securely running the Interactive Brokers REST API gateway in a containerized environment.

+### 📦 Interactive Brokers Routers Generator Docker Container [WIP]

+Routers are currently manually developed as the official Open Api Json file fails validations.
+See [Future Work](#future-work) and [Endpoints Status](#endpoints-status)

+### 📦 IB MCP Server Docker Container
+This Docker container sets up and runs the **Interactive Brokers (IB) Model Context Protocol (MCP) Server**, which provides an interface for interacting with the IB API gateway.

+##### 🔧 What This Container Does

+- **Base Image**: Uses `ghcr.io/astral-sh/uv:python3.11-bookworm-slim` for a lightweight Python 3.11 environment with `uv`.
+- **Installs Dependencies**: Installs `curl` for system dependencies and uses `uv sync` to install Python dependencies from `pyproject.toml`.
+- **Configuration**: Copies the `pyproject.toml` and the entire `mcp_server` directory into the container.
+Sets `PYTHONPATH` to `/app` and `UV_CACHE_DIR` to `/tmp/uv-cache`.
+- **Port Exposure**: Exposes the port specified by the `MCP_SERVER_PORT` environment variable (e.g., `5002`).
+- **Startup Command**: Runs the FastAPI server using `uv run -- python /app/mcp_server/fastapi_server.py`.

+This setup provides a containerized environment for the MCP server, enabling it to communicate with the IB Client Portal Gateway.

 ## Limitations